Top OpenClaw Integrations for Remote Teams (2026 Guide)

 Fast.io: The Intelligent Workspace for Agents

 Fast.io provides intelligent workspaces where agents and humans work side by side.
 Rather than treating AI as an isolated tool, Fast.io allows agents to join your organization's workspaces just like any human team member.
-With a free agent tier offering plenty of storage and monthly credits, it is a great environment for multi-agent workflows.
+With a free agent tier offering 50GB storage and 5,000 monthly credits, it is a great environment for multi-agent workflows.

-Installing the integration is simple: run clawhub install dbalve/fast-io to access multiple zero-config tools.
-Behind the scenes, Fast.io's official MCP server provides access to hundreds of tools via Streamable HTTP and SSE.
+Installing the integration is simple: run clawhub install dbalve/fast-io to access 19 consolidated MCP tools via Streamable HTTP and SSE.
 Since every file in a Fast.io workspace is automatically indexed and searchable by meaning, your OpenClaw agents can find relevant documents and use built-in RAG capabilities.

 Key Strengths:

-- Native Intelligence Mode auto-indexes files for semantic search and chat.
+• Native Intelligence Mode auto-indexes files for semantic search and AI chat.

 Key Limitations:

-- Focuses heavily on file and context management rather than task execution.
+• Focuses on file and context management rather than direct task execution.

 Best For: Teams that need persistent, intelligent storage where agents and humans collaborate on the same files.